galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ![Heatmap Cells]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_stemid_cells.png %} "Heatmap of Cluster 1 cell projections.")

-The vertical names along the heatmap are the cells from cluster 1 XXX(Page29)XXX being projected on to the two intercluster links (3 to 1, 3 to 5) with scores for each cluster being shown for that cell.
+The vertical names along the heatmap are the cells from `c1` being projected on to the two intercluster links (3 to 1, 3 to 5) with scores for each cluster being shown for that cell.

-Here we can see that the last 7 cells in cluster 1 share more of an affinity towards the cluster 6 trajectory, as expected from a strong neighbouring link, but that the other cells in cluster 1 are more predisposed towards cluster 3 (and to a lesser extend cluster 5).
+Here we can see that the last 7 cells in `c1` share more of an affinity towards the `c6` trajectory, as expected from a strong neighbouring link, but that the other cells in `c1` are more predisposed towards `c3` (and to a lesser extent `c5`).

-The *Differential Genes* tabular file provides an ordered list of z-scores indicating the degree of up-regulation from the link 3 to 1 compared to 3 to 5, for cluster 1 cells.
+The *Differential Genes* tabular file provides an ordered list of z-scores indicating the degree of up-regulation from the link 3 to 1 compared to 3 to 5, for `c1` cells.

  | Gene | Z-score |